rethinkdb/www/_posts/2010-12-09-distributed-software-testing.markdown

 ---
 layout: post
 title: Distributed software testing
-author: Daniel Mewes
+author: Daniel #2
 author_github: danielmewes
 ---

 # About me

-A word about me first: My name is Daniel Mewes, and I just came over to California to work at RethinkDB as an intern for the oncoming months.
+A word about me first: My name is Daniel #2, and I just came over to California to work at RethinkDB as an intern for the oncoming months.
 After having been an undergraduate student of computer science at Saarland University, Germany for the last two years, I am exited to work on an